odfdata/webflow-aws/README.md

 You are now ready to deploy your website.
 Start by going to **Webflow** and download your created website as a `.zip` file ([click here](https://university.webflow.com/lesson/code-export) to see a detailed guide on how to do it).

 Once you downloaded it, create a folder and put the `.zip` file inside.
-The folder's name doesn't matter, but make it meaningful for you.
+The folder's name does not matter, but make it meaningful for you.
 In our guide we will use the `example-website` folder

 ### Set up DNS record